Grumpified-OGGVCT/GrumpiBlogged/docs/_posts/2025-10-22-welcome-to-grumpiblogged.md

 ### 🎨 Dynamic Navigation
 Navigate effortlessly through the blog with our dynamic menu system.
 Access posts, experiments, calendar, and search with ease.

-### 🌙 Midnight Theme
+### 🌙 Custom Dark Design
-The blog uses Jekyll's Midnight theme - dark, minimalist, and perfectly suited for late-night coding sessions.
-GitHub-connected and optimized for technical content.
+The blog features a custom-designed dark theme with modern aesthetics including glassmorphism effects, smooth animations, and responsive layouts.
+Built with SCSS and optimized for technical content, it maintains the minimalist, midnight-inspired aesthetic while providing a premium, contemporary user experience perfect for late-night coding sessions.

 ## Powered by GitHub Ecosystem